Aechmea Fasciata (Urn Plant / Silver Vase Plant)

 They don't have a very extensive root system and most of the watering requirements are met by the stored water in their urns.

 These houseplants are not overly heavy drinkers so be careful not to over water at any time.
-Keep the central vase filled with water, emptying and refilling every month to prevent the liquid stagnating.
+If you remember, keep the central vase filled with water, emptying and refilling every month to prevent the liquid stagnating.

 If you don't want to water by the vase method, then try to maintain slightly moist soil at all times.